Florida Court Records

 What are Florida Traffic Tickets?

 Florida Traffic tickets are penalty forms issued by law enforcement officers to drivers or other road users for violating the state’s traffic laws.
 Common traffic violations include speeding, running a red light, following too closely, drunk driving, wrong directions, and unsafe lane changes.
-For failing to observe crosswalk rules, pedestrians in Florida also get traffic tickets.
+Pedestrians in Florida may also get traffic tickets for failing to observe crosswalk rules.

 What Does a Traffic Citation Mean in Florida?